Private, In-Home Tutoring in Pontoon Beach, Illinois

-SchoolTutoring Academy’s tutoring programs for Pontoon Beach students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pontoon Beach, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Granite City Community Unit School District follows the Illinois Learning Standards, which are competitive and rigorous and intended to ensure that students receive a viable education to prepare them for life after high school, whether they pursue post-secondary education, enter the military, or directly enter the workforce.
 Students also have many extracurricular opportunities from sports to arts, including community service.
 Service to others gives students valuable perspectives and can lead them to become engaged, active citizens and members of their own community after graduation.